quantumphysicist/YouTube-Videos_Data-Analysis-With-Python/README.md

 In the YouTube videos, we (1) perform the initial cleaning in Excel (2) save the file as a CSV file, and (3) load the CSV file using pandas.
 In `Load_Excel_Data_In_Pandas.ipynb`, we avoid the use of MS Excel altogether and do all the initial steps in Python using the openpyxl library.

+`1 Data-Cleaning.ipynb` is the Jupyter notebook we use in the YouTube videos.